SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.0_I-DOCSIS.md

 #### Percentage Utilization value above 100% [ID_38410]

 It could occur that values above 100% were shown for the utilization percentage in *DOCSIS US Ports* tables.
+This problem has been resolved to ensure that utilization percentage values now consistently range between 0% and 100%.

 #### Minimum threshold incorrectly set higher than maximum threshold [ID_38534]